 After the success of That Girl, Marlo Thomas transitioned to movies and television films, showcasing her versatility as an actress.
 She starred in Jenny (1970), a romantic drama about an unmarried woman who becomes pregnant, further exploring themes of female independence and social issues.

 In the 1970s and 1980s, she appeared in several made-for-television movies that tackled important social issues.
-These included The Lost Honor of Kathryn Beck (1984), where she played a teacher fighting for her reputation, and Nobody's Child (1986), a powerful drama about a woman struggling with mental illness.
+Worth adding: these included The Lost Honor of Kathryn Beck (1984), where she played a teacher fighting for her reputation, and Nobody's Child (1986), a powerful drama about a woman struggling with mental illness.
 These roles demonstrated her commitment to using her platform to raise awareness about important issues and challenge societal stigmas.

 Children's Entertainment and Educational Initiatives